 This happened in 1991 when she was filming the movie "The Last Boy Scout.”
-The beating punctured her eardrum and has left her with loss of hearing in her left ear.
-Although Berey refused to name who her abuser was, she has stated that he is a well-known person in Hollywood.
+The beating punctured her eardrum and now she has reduced hearing in her left ear.
+Although Berry refused to name who her abuser was, she has stated that he is a well-known person in Hollywood.

 9. Liza Minnelli

 Liza May Minnelli is an American actress, singer, and dancer born on March 12, 1946.
-She is the daughter of director Vincente Minnelli and actress and singer Judy Garland.
+She is the daughter of both director Vincente Minnelli, and the actress and singer Judy Garland

 She developed tinnitus during the Academy Awards in 1973.
 She was seated next to her father at the Awards when she was announced as the winner for the best actress’s award (for her role in Cabaret); her father got so excited that he screamed.

 The scream may not have caused any damage to her ears if it was directed elsewhere, but he turned towards her out of excitement and yelled directly into her right ear.
 As you already know, sudden exposure to loud noise can cause tinnitus, and that's exactly what happened to Liza.
-She has lived with tinnitus since then.
+She has lived with tinnitus ever since.